gurpreet-/fxapp/README.md

 The code itself is well formatted and offers no grammatical mistakes.
 Good naming conventions are used for variables and where possible in-keeping with Android's guidelines.

+#### Testability
+The app is very testable with business logic and view logic being tested as part of unit and UI tests.
+Further work can be done by improving developer experience with the use of data generator classes which can be used to mock API responses.

 ## Building and running
 This project requires the following: